 Energy that is not used at all (energy efficiency) is the ultimate best choice because it avoids the production of energy in the first place.
 All forms of electricity fuel have their drawbacks and risks to human and to animal and plant health, so rather than pick winners and losers in terms of one’s favorite electricity du jour, policies that cost effectively improve energy efficiency are preferred.

-Representative Seitz said it best, that energy not used at all is the ultimate best choice.
 We should continue looking for ways to improve the efficiency law, but we should not make the standards voluntary.
 We urge Ohioans to stand up for common-sense energy efficiency opportunities, and we urge the Senate to fix HB6 and make strong energy efficiency standards.